3inar/zett.vim/README.md

   wiki-style link to the file you had open when executing the command.
 * `:Newzl` does the same as `:Newz` but also inserts a wiki-style link (eg., `[[202203201616]]`)to the new file in the old file.
-* `:Backl` searches the working directory for links to the current file and shows the hits in a quickfix window.
+* `:Backlinks` searches the working directory for links to the current file and shows the hits in a quickfix window.
+* `:Randomzettel` opens a random note in current working directory
 * `,y` places a wiki-style link to the current file in the unnamed register (the one used for yank).
 * `,h` shows the first  five lines of the file linked to under cursor